ros2/ros2_documentation/source/How-To-Guides/Releasing/First-Time-Release.rst

   An empty cell in the table indicates that the default value should be used.
   Simply respond to the prompt by pressing Enter.

-..
-There are many command which come with bloom, even though you will most likely only need
-.. to run ``bloom-release``.
-Many of the bloom commands are prefixed with ``git-``, which indicates
-.. that they must be run inside a git repository.
-If you clone your release repository manually,
-.. then you can use ``git-`` prefixed commands to manually manipulate your release repository.
-..
-One of these commands is called ``git-bloom-config`` and it lets you manage your tracks.
-..
-Run ``git-bloom-config -h`` to get more information about how to manage your release tracks.

 Bloom will automatically create a pull request for you against `rosdistro <https://github.com/ros/rosdistro>`_.